solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 - _Kinesis Data Firehose_, which is meant to load data to a destination with plenty to choose from (think _S3_, _Redshift_, even HTTP endpoints), and
 - _Kinesis Data Analytics_, which can run queries on your streaming data in near real-time.

 I won't be going into details of those services here, each of them deserves an own blog post (or two 😉).
-I will just say that both, _Kinesis Firehose_ and _Kinesis Data Analytics_ can be used as **stream consumers**, providing you with out-of-the-box possibilities to analyze the data being streamed, as well as to deliver your data to a destination of your choice.
+I will just say that both _Kinesis Firehose_ and _Kinesis Data Analytics_ can be used as **stream consumers**, providing you with out-of-the-box possibilities to analyze the data being streamed, as well as to deliver your data to a destination of your choice.

 One of the main superpowers of _Kinesis Streams_ though is that you can attach **custom data consumers** to it to process and handle data in any way you prefer, in near real-time.
 There are once again plenty of options to choose from.